 It is important for you to strongly consider that this page is for informational purposes only, not medical advice.
 Dr. Mosser does not prescribe hormones.
 Going on hormones or changing your hormone dose or regimen has the potential to cause harm, and should only be done after a conversation with a medical doctor who specializes in endocrinology.
-Please seek guidance from a hormone specialist before you go on hormones or consider an adjustment to your hormone regimen.
+Please seek guidance from a medical provider before you go on hormones or consider an adjustment to your hormone regimen.

 “Microdosing” refers to taking a lower dose of hormones for hormone replacement therapy (HRT), in this case, testosterone.
 Testosterone is a masculinizing hormone that is taken by trans men, transmasculine, non-binary, and gender-expansive people.
 There are many reasons why people choose to microdose and a few different ways to administer testosterone in smaller doses.

 It’s important to note that microdosing testosterone isn’t exclusive to non-binary folks but is under this portion of the website as it’s mostly a topic of discussion amongst the non-binary community.
+Learn more about how to access testosterone here.

 As a method of hormone replacement therapy, testosterone impacts someone’s secondary sex characteristics.
 In this context, secondary sex characteristics are the changes to the body during adolescent puberty that can be altered during hormone replacement therapy, or HRT.
 To learn more about what secondary sex characteristics are and/or what changes to expect while taking testosterone for hormone replacement therapy, visit UCSF’s guide to masculinizing hormone therapy.